arthurhu1872/physical-ai-stl/docs/framework_survey.md

 ## Suggested datasets/problem spaces

 * 1D diffusion and 2D heat equations (already included here) for testing STL enforcement.
-* Air quality or synthetic trajectory datasets from STLnet for spatio-temporal experiments.
+* Air quality or synthetic trajectory datasets from STLnet for spatio-temporal experiments (a synthetic example is provided in this repository).
-* Additional PDE benchmarks from PhysicsNeMo or TorchPhysics (e.g., Burgers', Navier–Stokes) once STL monitoring is integrated.
+* Additional PDE benchmarks from PhysicsNeMo or TorchPhysics (e.g., Burgers' equation, Navier–Stokes) once STL monitoring is integrated.

 These notes provide a starting point for integrating STL monitoring with physics-informed learning libraries.